 Are there any free VPNs that don’t keep logs?

 It's very rare to find genuine no-logs free VPNs.
 Running a secure VPN service requires significant resources.
 That's why most free VPNs collect user data to cover operational costs.
-I recommend using a premium no-logs VPN with a money-back guarantee instead — this way you can test all features risk-free and get a refund if you're not satisfied.
+A premium no-logs VPN with a money-back guarantee is a better option instead — this way you can test all features risk-free and get a refund if you're not satisfied.

 Our recommended free VPNs are all from reputable providers and only keep minimal logs that can't identify you.
 These tend to be “freemium” services that provide a free service supported by a paid tier.
 However, they come with major limitations, like data caps, restricted servers, and slower speeds.
 Plus, they rarely undergo independent audits to verify their privacy practices.